jondeuce/mwiexamples/README.md

     ```
 2. Click the `Clone or download` button in the top right of this page to download a `.zip` file of the repository contents

-### Installing Julia
+### Downloading Julia

-To run these examples, Julia version 1.3.0 or higher is required:
+To use MyelinWaterImaging.jl, Julia version 1.3.0 or higher is required:

 1. Visit the [Julia downloads page](https://julialang.org/downloads/) and download Julia v1.3.0 or higher for your operating system.
 2. After placing the downloaded folder (named e.g. `julia-1.3.0`) in an appropriate location, add the `julia` executable (located in e.g. `julia-1.3.0/bin/julia`) to your path

+Julia 1.3.0 introduced [multithreading capabilities](https://julialang.org/blog/2019/07/multithreading), used by MyelinWaterImaging.jl, that greatly reduce computation time.

 ### Installing MyelinWaterImaging.jl